miloshdevic/NHL_analytics/blogpost-nhl-analytics/_posts/2023-11-15-nhl-data-analysis-milestone2.markdown

 #### I. First attempt

-At first, we created the neural network with 1 hidden layer(relu activation function) containing 32 neurons and trained it on all the features we had from feature engineering 2.
+At first, we created the neural network with 1 hidden layer (activation function: relu; loss function: binary cross-entropy) containing 32 neurons and trained it on all the features we had from feature engineering 2.
 It was trained on 100 epochs with the “adam” optimizer and with early stopping.
-We obtained an accuracy of around 98.5% on the validation set and the test set.
-The area under the ROC curve was 0.978.
-However, we can see that on the validation set, the accuracy is all over the place.
-We have very bad predictions and very good ones too.
+It trains on 50 epochs with an early stopping that checks if the model hasn't improved for the last 10 epochs (with a minimum of 10 epochs done already) and keeps the wiehgts of the best model.
+We obtained an accuracy of around 99% on the validation set and the test set.
+The area under the ROC curve was 0.999.
+However, we can see that on the validation set, the accuracy is oscillating.
 We figured we would need to optimize the model more.
-Also, we were worried about overfitting the model.
+Also, we were worried about overfitting the model with such high accuracies.
 Here are some graphs to illustrate the first attempt:

 {% include image_full.html imageurl="/images/milestone2/model_accuracy_100it.png" caption="" %}